Moeabdelaziz007/ZentixAI/README.md

 ## Setup

-The project only requires **Python&nbsp;3.8 or later** and uses no external packages beyond the standard library.
+The core examples run on **Python&nbsp;3.8 or later** and rely only on the standard library.
+To use the optional Flask dashboard you will need to install the `flask` package.

 1. Clone this repository.
 2. *(Optional)* Create and activate a virtual environment.